egkc7/Server-Nuker/README.md

 This Tool Is For Destroying Discord Servers And Any Copying Of The Source Is Prohibited!

 ## Features
--   Discord Tools
+-   Discord Nuker
-    -   Nuke Token
+    -   Change Profile Server
-    -   Leave Server
+    -   Change Name Server
-    -   Delete Friends
-    -   Delete Servers
+    -   Delete All Channel
-    -   Mass Dm
-    -   Close DMs
-    -   Create Servers
-    -   Block All Friends
+    -   Delete All Roles
-    -   Token Grabber
-    -   Get All Friends
+    -   Delete All Emoji
-    -   Token Info
-    -   Token Checker
+    -   Creat Channel
-    -   Fuck Account
+    -   Create Roles
-    -   Delete Webhook
+    -   Ban Members
-    -   Credits
+    -   Spam Message

 ## Install